pinkest-nekomata/LaDS-Lore-Project/Themes and Analysis/human to Wanderer transformation.md

 > Amidst the blue firelight, I see their faces--Under the corroded, crystallized skin, they seem to have human faces...
 They resemble humans more than [[Wanderer]]s.*
 > -- [[MC]] POV, [[02-02.04 The First Deal]]

+In the [[Zayne - Dawnbreaker]] timeline, humans in the midst of transforming are called [[Abomination]]s, and this is a useful term for the phenomenon more broadly.
 # Transformation
 [[Never-Ending Winter#05 A Long Way Home]] and [[Never-Ending Winter#06 The Nightmare Worsens]] describe [[William]]'s transformation in detail:
 > "What is it?"
 William turns around.